Gil Dabah

 Piiano Vault's pre-built functionality offers a significant advantage for developers by saving organizations years of development time of privacy engineering common infrastructure.
 By leveraging these features, organizations can kickstart their data minimization efforts, improving data security, compliance, and operational efficiency.
 It's a valuable tool for organizations looking to embrace data minimization without the complexities of building these capabilities from scratch.

 In the era of data, where privacy and innovation are paramount, data minimization emerges as a dual solution.
-It reduces the impact of potential breaches, with data retention and tokenization as its steadfast allies.
+It reduces the impact of potential breaches, with data retention and tokenization as its loyal allies.
 By prioritizing the non-collection of unnecessary data, it encourages a cultural shift, enabling organizations to harmonize business growth and privacy protection.
-As a result, data minimization fuels innovation, delivering a streamlined path to both data utility and security, fostering a future where our data is both safeguarded and an enabler of progress.
+As a result, data minimization fuels innovation, delivering a streamlined path to both data utility and security, fostering a future where our data is protected and promotes progress.

 Here’s a funny story: we once met this data protection officer who said the company he works for doesn’t collect any sensitive data.
 We stayed mouth-dropped, not understanding how it even makes sense.
 Maybe the truth is, he probably protects the business from collecting sensitive data, smart.